Opportunity to Learn

 Dietary Guidelines

-“Global dietary guidelines have been updated to align with scientific evidence.
-The American Diabetes Association (ADA), The British Diabetes and Dietetic Associations, Diabetes Canada and Diabetes Australia have included carbohydrate reduction (CR) in their official T2DM dietary guidelines.(1,2)” While the above statement is true, there are still reservations about the long-term viability of very low carbohydrate diets in the long…
+Dietary Guidelines “Global dietary guidelines have been updated to align with scientific evidence.
+The American Diabetes Association (ADA), The British Diabetes and Dietetic Associations, Diabetes Canada and Diabetes Australia have included carbohydrate reduction (CR) in their official T2DM dietary guidelines.(1,2)” While the above statement is true, there are still reservations about the long-term viability of very low carbohydrate diets in…

 Read More